Holmes County Courthouse And Jail

 Throughout the 20th century, Holmes County continued to thrive, with its agriculture and tourism industries serving as major economic drivers.
 The county's picturesque landscapes, preserved historic villages, and rich cultural heritage have made it a popular tourist destination, attracting visitors from across the nation.
 Today, Holmes County remains deeply connected to its Amish roots, as the Amish community plays a significant role in shaping the county's unique character, traditions, and way of life.

-This timeline provides a condensed summary of the historical journey of Holmes County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Holmes County, Ohio.